philhartung/aes67-monitor/README.md

 npm run build
 ```
 This will create a folder for your platform and CPU architecture, containing the binary.

+## Status
+This app is still in early development.
+Some things that need to be reworked before a more stable release include, but are not limited to:
+ * rewrite RTP audio backend to support more audio formats (it is currently limited to 48000Hz L24 at 48 samples/packet)
+ * rewrite SDP module and SAP backend
+ * proper support for settings

+ Also I would like to add more features such as:
+  * dBFS and LUFS metering
+  * possibility to add streams from raw sdp
+  * RTP packet monitoring (like seqnum, timestamp, etc)

 ## License and copyright notice
 This repository contains code under the MIT License from [twbs/bootstrap](https://github.com/twbs/bootstrap).